$C^{\alpha}$ regularity of weak solutions of non-homogenous ultraparabolic equations with drift terms: Appendix: G-function

-{\bf Acknowledgments.} W. Wang was supported by NSFC 11301048, 11671067 and part of The Institute of Mathematical Sciences of Chinese University of Hong Kong.
+{\bf Acknowledgments.} W. Wang was supported by NSFC under grant 11671067, "the Fundamental Research Funds for the Central Universities" and China Scholarship Council.
 L. Zhang was partially supported by NSFC under grant 11471320 and 11631008.